 Tom and Jerry both show an increased manual dexterity and interest in human activities over the years.

 Heck, Bugs Bunny!
-Though never really acting consistently rabbit-ish (beyond the carrot addicition, that is), there's a striking difference between the way he's drawn and behaves in the black and white and in color.
-The Early form has a rabbit shaped head whereas the current one's is more of an anime take on a Persian cat with Buck teeth and long ears.
-Early Bugs had a big tukhus (or behind) and would hop around on all fours from time to time.
+Though never really acting consistently rabbit-ish (beyond the carrot addiction, which is actually just a myth that Bugs popularized—real rabbits can't even digest carrots.), there's a striking difference between the way he's drawn and behaves in the black and white and in color.
+The early form has a rabbit shaped head whereas the current one's is more of an anime take on a Persian cat with Buck teeth and long ears.
+Early Bugs had a big behind and would hop around on all fours from time to time.
 That never happened once he made the jump to color.

 Colored Bugs has hopped around a few times, though only to fool some idiot into thinking he was an innocent bunny.